 Shown below is a live sample of the screen available for viewing your own weather data automatically uploaded to weatherlink.com by a 6555WeatherlinkIP logger.
 This examples is displayed in HTML iframe construct in exactly the same way that you could use for yourself on your own web pages.
 The image shows the current weather at a site near our office in Ely and should update automatically every 5 minutes.
 The first (upper) image shows our current weather conditions and the second images shows a summary of today’s conditions so far, including today’s highs and lows.

 Use of the weatherlink.com website with the Weatherlink v6 software and by Vantage Connect units

 Automatic uploads to the weatherlink.com website can also be made by users running the Weatherlink v6 program on a PC linked to a standard USB or serial logger and by users running Vantage Connect units.
 The full range of website features listed above is available to such users, but both of these alternative upload approaches require an annual subscription, whereas ongoing use with the WeatherlinkIP logger is free of further charge after initial purchase.

 - Use with Weatherlink v6: Users running the standard Weatherlink v6.x software on a Windows PC will need the annual subscription product 6558.
-Please contact us by phone or email if you wish to purchase the subscription.
+Please contact us if you wish to purchase the subscription.
 Please remember that uploading to weatherlink.com for a live weather website requires that the PC be connected to the Internet and running 24/7;

 - Vantage Connect: The Vantage Connect units operate in a very similar way to the WeatherlinkIP loggers, except that uploads are sent via the cellular phone network.
 The annual subscription cost for using weatherlink.com with Connect is included within the overall subscription for use of the cellular data network – i.e. there is only one single subscription cost to pay;